The Blobjob

 The Blobjob is an educational adventure video game developed by Detonium Interactive, released by insurance company Sampo in November 1998 for Microsoft Windows.

 Plot and gameplay

-The player is Joe Ridley, a security officer of the NanoBlob Corporation who needs to prevent an intruder from stealing a piece of technology that will adversely harm the world.
+The player is Joe Ridley, a security officer of the NanoBlob Corporation who needs to prevent an intruder from stealing a piece of technology that could potentially harm the world.

-During the game, the player is given a device that minituarises items in their pockets, which Finnish Video Games: A History and Catalog argues is one of the only times the endless inventory space is justified in-game.
+During the game, the player is given a device that miniaturises items in their pockets, which Finnish Video Games: A History and Catalog argues is one of the few instances the endless inventory space is justified in-game.

-The game features a series of static screens, has live actors, and does not allow the player to save.
+The game features a series of static screens, features live-action performances, and does not allow the player to save.